junkurihara/jscu/README.md

 Please refer to the above repos for further information.

-**NOTE**: If you would use only few modules and employ neither `keyUtil` nor `pkc`, we highly recommend use our independent modules since those independent ones are relatively small and this library would be overkill.
+**NOTE**: If you would use only few modules and employ neither `Key` nor `pkc`, we highly recommend use our independent modules since those independent ones are relatively small and this library would be overkill.

 # Installation